jboss-jdf/jdf-site/news/2012-07-02-jboss-boms.md

 ## Java EE stack

-The base Java EE stack is defined by the JBoss Spec project. you can [read more]().
+The base Java EE stack is defined by the [JBoss Spec project](https://github.com/jboss/jboss-javaee-specs).
+Each of the jdf stacks expands on the base Java EE stack.